-I’ve started working on a new series for the Gazelli Art House digital residency.
+I’ve started working on a new series for the GAZELL.iO digital residency.
 I’m using the Procreate application with a slightly modified brush setting.
-I am painting from observation and directly from slo-mo iPhone recordings of the sitter which I find fascinating.
+I am painting from observation and directly from slo-mo iPhone recordings of the sitter, which I find fascinating.
 This painting is of Eduardo Stein, a great local oil painter, friend and mentor.
-Painting from a video of a moving subject is closer to the real life experience and has pushed me to be more inventive.
+Painting from a video of a moving subject is closer to real-life experience and has pushed me to be more inventive.
 The video acts as an aide-memoire of the experience.

 My article was originally published by the Huffington Post on 23.11.15.

 What originally inspired my returned to painting?

 You might question how a portrait sculptor who trained in fine art sculpture and used traditional techniques such as carving, modelling and casting, ended up using new technologies such as his iPad as a tool too carve out a new direction in the development of his artwork.

 Well it’s not that much of a surprise really.
 From a young age I grew up watching my grandfather painting in vibrant oil colour ‘en plein air’.
 It was an incredibly important time for me and I learned so much from those moments, paying attention to the way he captured what he saw around him.

 I always drew and painted from a very young age.
 By the time I finished my A levels and went to art school, I had developed a very solid and proficient technique.
 Tutors found my work suited to graphic design or illustration.
 I wanted to follow in my grandfather’s footsteps and I opposed their views and insisted that I needed the freedom that a fine artist would be able to demand.